-- The development of new technologies in the areas of molecular biology, genetics, and bioinformatics and their application to human (and animal) research present new ethical challenges and highlight previously unresolved questions.
+The development of new technologies in the areas of molecular biology, genetics, and 12. bioinformatics and their application to human (and animal) research present new ethical challenges and highlight previously unresolved questions.
 The ever-increasing speed of these technological changes has, in some cases, largely outpaced the development of guidelines and standards for ethical review.
-Among these emerging ethical challenges, one of the most difficult is the management of IFs1 in genomic studies.
+Among these emerging ethical challenges, one of the most difficult is the management of IFs in genomic studies.
 A discussion paper on the management of IFs in genomic studies has been extensively discussed over a number of meetings and is now finalized.
 The paper represents a starting point for discussion and not a position paper from IARC on this matter.
 From the extensive debate in the literature, a consensus seems to be emerging in favour of a conditional return of information to research participants on clinically relevant and "actionable" IFs.
 In addition, there are no internationally agreed standards or guidelines on the process for managing the return of information on IFs, particularly in a research context.
 The IEC considers that the conditions are currently not fulfilled for implementing the return of information on IFs in genomic research.
-The draft has been circulated for feedback to IARC senior scientists, to some members of the IARC Ethics Advisory Group, and to selected nominated external scientists with expertise in bioethics and genomics.
-The paper is planned for submission to the Journal of Medical Ethics.
-The full document will be published on the IEC website. - 13.
-The IEC discussed the recommendations made by the Scientific Council in 2015 (see page 3 of document SC/51/14) to extend the ethical framework to manage incidental findings to biomarker studies and will consider this issue after the publication of the above discussion paper.
+The draft was circulated for feedback to IARC senior scientists, to some members of the IARC Ethics Advisory Group, and to selected nominated external scientists with expertise in bioethics and genomics.
+The paper will be submitted to a peer-reviewed journal.
+The full document will be published on the IEC website.

+13. The IEC discussed the recommendations made by the Scientific Council in 2015 (see page 3 of document SC/51/14) to extend the ethical framework for the management of IFs to biomarker studies and will consider this issue after the publication of the above discussion paper.